nion-software/nionswift/docs/user_interface.rst

 The Recorder dialog (:menuselection:`File --> Data Item Recorder...`) allows you to record data at regular intervals from the display item selected when you open the recorder.

-To record acquisition, click on the live acquisition display panel.
-Then open the Recorder dialog.
-Enter the desired interval (in milliseconds) and the number of items to record.
-Then click Record.
+To record acquisition, follow these steps:

+1. Click the live acquisition display panel.
+2. Open the Recorder dialog.
+3. Enter the desired interval (in milliseconds) and the number of items to record.
+4. Click :guilabel:`Record`.

 The resulting data item will be a sequence of data sampled from the live data at regular intervals.

 .. _Notifications Panel: